TechneWare/SmarterMail.Cli/README.md

     public Error?
 ResponseError { get; set; }
 }
 ```
 The properties of this class are intentionally spelled the same as the response values returned from the server.
-This allows easy deserialization from the JSON response to the LoginResponse object.
+This allows easy de-serialization from the JSON response to the LoginResponse object.

 Under `Models.Requests`, you can find the Credential object, which is used to send a login request to the server.
 ```csharp